MyPillow founder Mike Lindell is now one of Fox’s loudest right-wing critics. He’s still one of its biggest advertisers.

 Responding to Lindell’s Tuesday morning tweet attacking Fox, the group replied, “You should definitely pull all of your advertising from Fox, Mike!”

-After a pro-Trump mob stormed the U.S. Capitol building on Wednesday afternoon, Lindell chose Newsmax, not Fox, to make some unsupported allegations about the cause of the violence.
+After a pro-Trump mob stormed the U.S. Capitol on Wednesday afternoon, Lindell chose Newsmax, not Fox, to make some unsupported allegations about the cause of the violence.

 “All that stuff they’re putting on these other stations, like, 'Oh, it was the biggest riot in history,” Lindell said.
 “No, it wasn’t.
 People were out there, and it was very peaceful.
 There were probably some undercover antifa that dressed as Trump people and did some damage to windows.”